Do you need help writing an effective grant proposal? If so, then you are in luck.

 Best Practices for Statement of Need

-• Provide specific details about what the proposed project will achieve and how it is needed in your community.
-Add numbers if possible so that there can be a clear understanding of how much success you’re hoping for.
+- Please provide specific details about what the proposed project will achieve and how it is needed in your community.
+Add numbers, if possible, so there’s a clear understanding of how much success you’re hoping for.

-• Offer a timeline and make sure that your project will have data points at regular intervals so that progress can be recorded and followed as needed.
+- Provide a timeline and ensure your project has data points at regular intervals so progress can be recorded and followed as needed.
 The more detailed your grant writing is for this section, the better.

-Remember, the clearer your problem statement is, the more likely it will be solved.
-If you don’t make yourself clear about what needs to change and why people should care about this project, then there’s not much of a point for anyone else to get involved either.
+Remember, the clearer your problem statement is, the more likely it is to be solved.
+If you don’t make it clear what needs to change and why people should care about this project, there’s not much point for anyone else to get involved either.

 4. Goals and Objectives

-• Even if it’s not required by the funder in question, stating some goals is better than stating nothing at all.
-Plus they’ll make sure that you have an achievable plan of action before moving forward with writing the rest of your grant application.
+- Even if the funder in question doesn’t require it, stating some goals is better than stating nothing at all.
+Plus, they’ll make sure that you have an achievable plan of action before moving forward with writing the rest of your grant application.

 Putting your goals and objectives in your grant proposals means getting one step closer to securing a successful grant.
 The more confident the program officer feels about you, the better chance you have of getting that grant.